 We had been invited to the Royal Hong Kong Yacht Club to celebrate a friends birthday.
 At one point midway between festivities and facilities (the mens room), I came upon the clubs bulletin board and was struck by a prominent notice: Newly constructed Twin Diesel Trawler 40 requires crew for voyage to Singapore.
-Contact George Harriman, 5-68724.
+Contact George Harriman,.

 Foregoing the mens room, I hastened to fetch my wife, Virginia, who guardedly agreed that it wouldnt hurt to look into the matter.
-A few days later, over eggs Benedict at the American Club, the youngish American owner told us that his voyage would take him to Singapore, where he had permanent crew waiting to help him continue the trip on to Penang, Colombo, Aden, Jeddah, Suez, and finally Greeceall of them 1,500 to 2,000 miles apart.One purpose of the voyage, he said, was to test the theories of Robert P. Beebe, a yacht designer who maintained that with well-functioning diesels and a good hull one could go anywhereon schedule and in comfort.
-Beebe, according to Harriman, spoke with admiration of the purity of sailing, but felt that sailing imposed a certain tyranny upon the crew.
+A few days later, over eggs Benedict at the American Club, the youngish American owner told us that his voyage would take him to Singapore, where he had permanent crew waiting to help him continue the trip on to Penang, Colombo, Aden, Jeddah, Suez, and finally Greeceall of them 1,500 to 2,000 miles apart.
+He said one purpose of the voyage was to test the theories of Robert P. Beebe, a yacht designer who maintained that with well-functioning diesels and a good hull, one could go anywhere—on schedule and in comfort.
+According to Harriman, Beebe spoke with admiration of the purity of sailing, but felt that sailing imposed an inevitable tyranny upon the crew.

 Harriman required two warm bodies who could stand wheel watch, do some cooking, and share expenses.
 He said wed do, and after a short pause we agreed to go.

 To make a long story short, Mr. Beebe was nearly right.
 We did complete the 10-day voyage on schedulebut not without a measure of high seas and discomfort.
 Still, this is what the sea is all about, and I continue to recommend yacht club bulletin boards as a source of adventure.